Suvalska (Kiełbasa suwalska)

 - Cool in cold water for 20 minutes.
 Keep refrigerated.

-* blood was added due to the shortage of meat when the 2nd World War has ended.
+* blood which has good binding properties was added due to the shortage of meat when the 2nd World War has ended.
 You can use pork meat instead.